syncfusion/ej2-react-docs/src/charts/range-navigator/labels.md

 ## Label positioning

-By default, the labels can be placed at outside of the range navigator.
-You can place the labels inside the range navigator using the labelPosition property.
+By default, the labels can be placed outside the Range Selector.
+It can also be placed inside the Range Selector using the [`labelPosition`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#labelposition) property.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}